© 2017, Driftwood Gulf Islands Media

 Burandt’s issue with the Trust was that the zoning bylaws make it so that local populations have to bear the burden of organizing around issues like these.

 “The thing that disturbs me is that the Islands Trust as a whole has not developed a cell tower policy, despite the fact that many of the islands have had to fight this battle individually over and over, with some winning and some losing,” Burandt wrote in an email to the Driftwood.

 In his Trust presentation he also warned of potential fire and fall hazards and a concern for the ease and monetary incentive for future additions to the tower if it is built.

 Others on Pender believe the tower is safe and will be good for the island as a whole.

-Hans and Milada Huk own the property in question.
-Hans Huk said that, according to his research, the cell tower will not be harmful to human health.
+Jan and Milada Huk own the property in question.
+Jan Huk said that, according to his research, the cell tower will not be harmful to human health.
 Also, the tower will meet Canadian government standards, which, according to the consultation letter Cuthbert and Burandt received, are “among the most stringent in the world.”

 Huk plans to build a house on the same property for his family.
 He wouldn’t be planning to move to the property if he thought the tower wouldn’t be safe as he would not put his 14-year-old son in danger, he said.